wsdookadr/fieldtop/README.md

 the designated data types.
 This tool provides a way of handling this problem in a proactive/preventive manner.

-This tool can offer useful information for numeric data types, (for example ID columns, or for data types that grow in size over time) and for text data.
+This tool can offer useful information for integer data types (for example ID columns, or for data types that grow in size over time) and for text data types.

 The following data or data types are outside the scope of this tool:
 - [BIT fields](https://dev.mysql.com/doc/refman/5.7/en/bit-field-literals.html)